Soivi/www.soivi.net/docs/about.markdown

 permalink: /about/
 ---

-Lauri Soivi is a Software Engineer & Developer at Tabella Finland Oy.
-Along with work, he is doing a Master’s Degree in Cyber Security.
-He has a Bachelor’s Degree in Business Information Technology and a Vocational Qualification (First Degree) in Electrical Engineering.
-He has worked at Planmeca Oy and Neste Oil.
+Lauri Soivi, currently works as a Senior Software Engineer at insightsoftware.
+He previously worked for over 7 years as a Software Engineer & Developer at Tabella Finland Oy.

+He holds a Master's Degree in Cyber Security, with minors in Financial Planning and Basic Business Studies.
+He also holds a Bachelor’s Degree in Business Information Technology and a Vocational Qualification (First Degree) in Electrical Engineering.

+Additionally, he has previous experience from his Software Development roles at Planmeca Oy and Neste Oyj.

 More about him you can find in his [LinkedIn profile][linkedin] and in [his blog](https://www.soivi.net).